 One of your biggest milestones as an entrepreneur is fundraising

-Quantitatively speaking, the odds are stacked against you: for every 20+ introductions to a VC, you might get 1 term sheet if you’re skilled.
+Quantitatively speaking, the odds are stacked against you: for every 20+ introductions to a VC, you might get one term sheet if you’re skilled.
 You’ll make mistakes along the way, but with strategic thinking and some tips here, you can learn to master the art of fundraising.

 The following are some of the essential lessons from his journey for your fundraising process.